 Hitler hijacked teen culture and used it to advance the Nazi agenda.
 Communists harnessed and unleashed the idealism of teenagers to spread the message of communism.
 For years radical Muslims have recruited young people to spread a message of hate and, in far too many cases, trigger acts of terrorism around the globe.

-If evil people and evil philosophies can mobilize young people for their causes then why can’t the Bride of Christ unleash young people to spread the gospel for the best cause ever, the spread of the gospel across the planet?
+If evil people and evil philosophies can mobilize young people for their causes then why can’t the Bride of Christ unleash young people to spread the ultimate message of love for the best cause ever?

 Teenagers are the most underutiziled, underestimated and underchallenged group of people in the church.
-As a result, our churches are dying.
+As a result, many of our churches are dying.

 After the bombing of Pearl Harbor, Admiral Yamamoto was asked about how he felt.
 His answer was stark, “I am fearful that all we have done is to awaken a sleeping giant and fill him with terrible resolve.”

-It is time to awaken the sleeping giant in the church called teenages and fill them with holy resolve.
-To join the movement, click here.
+It is time to awaken the sleeping giant in the church called teenagers and fill them with holy resolve.
+If this appeals to you as a youth leader and want to find out more how to mobile your teenagers for a Gospel advancing movement, click here.